 #3: The airflow is poor

 • What’s the issue?
 Airflow and ventilation are incredibly important to the operation of a good drying and curing room.
-Not only does proper airflow help maintain the temperature and humidity levels within the room, but it also keeps the air from growing too stagnant.
+Proper airflow helps maintain the temperature and humidity levels within the room while keeping the air from growing too stagnant.
 When air in your drying room sits still, pockets of heat and moisture can linger in your buds, impacting the quality of the final product and resulting in inconsistently finished buds.

 #4: Harvesting the plant too early